Skinmap/isic-2024/README.md

 - Install dependences via `pip install -r requirements.txt`
 - Pull competition and external data via data_pull.ipynb.
 Before that, make sure that kaggle package is instulled and configured.
-- Train model on external data via runing NN-base-experiments-old-data.ipynb (also saves model predictions for competition data
+- Train model on external data via runing few last cells in NN-competition-train.ipynb (also saves model predictions for competition data)
 - Train model on competition image data via runing NN-competition-train.ipynb.
 You need to run it twice, first time with MODEL_NAME = "EVA" and second with MODEL_NAME = "EDGENEXT"
 - Run NN-competition-train.ipynb to train top level GBDT models